top of page

 Mission Statement

-The Mission of the St. Joseph County Historical Society of Michigan is to promote an interest in the history of St. Joseph County, Michigan and the surrounding area by being the repository for the collective memory and bringing the past forward.
+The Mission of the St. Joseph County Historical Society of Michigan is to promote an interest in the history of St. Joseph County, Michigan and the surrounding area by being the repository for its collective memory and bringing the past forward.

 Board Members